-As a partner on our platform, you probably have access to a large amount of guest data, including names, addresses, credit card details, and phone numbers.
+As a partner on our platform, you’re likely to have access to a large amount of guest data, including their names, addresses, credit card details and phone numbers.

-This means your Extranet account can be a tempting target for cyber criminals and fraudsters, who use a variety of techniques to try to gain access to this valuable data.
-Malware is one such technique, and it’s explained in this article.
+This means that your extranet account can be a tempting target for cyber criminals and fraudsters, who use a variety of techniques to try to gain access to this valuable data.
+Malware is one such technique, which is explained in this article.
 Two other common techniques are phishing and social engineering.

-Malware is an umbrella term for malicious software, including viruses, worms, trojan horses, and spyware.
-It’s used to disrupt computer operation, gather sensitive info, or gain access to private computer systems.
+Malware is an umbrella term for malicious software, including viruses, worms, trojan horses and spyware.
+It’s used to disrupt computer operation, gather sensitive information or gain access to private computer systems.

-Malware is often used to acquire info such as personal identification numbers or details, bank or credit card numbers, and passwords.
-Once a machine or user is successfully attacked with malware, they’re referred to as “infected.”
+Malware is often used to acquire information such as personal identification numbers or details, bank or credit card numbers and passwords.
+Once a machine or user has been successfully attacked with malware, they are referred to as ‘infected’.

 The main objectives of malware are:

-- Theft of sensitive data, such as financial details and sensitive corporate or personal info
+- Theft of sensitive data, such as financial details and sensitive corporate or personal information

 - Gaining remote control and use of a machine